Copernicium282/MinimalistPlayer/README.md

 # Minimalist Web Audio Player

 My First project in Javascript
-A simple and lightweight web-based audio player built with HTML, CSS (very little, v2.0 ill be adding better UI UX), and some basic JavaScript.
-Designed for ease of use, it supports only offline local audio files, as of v1.0.
+A simple and lightweight web-based audio player built with HTML, CSS (minimum, v3.0 ill be adding better UI UX), and some basic JavaScript.
+Designed for ease of use, it supports only offline local audio files, as of v2.0.

 ## Features